makerdao/pe-checklists/spell/spell-crafter-goerli-workflow.md

       * [ ] Use [CalcFab](https://github.com/makerdao/dss-deploy) to deploy
       * [ ] Note: automatically verified on etherscan
     * [ ] Check with Oracle CU
-      * [ ] Check IF oracle deployment is required (eg. univ3-lp-oracle, new ilk pip, ...)
+      * [ ] Check IF oracle deployment is required (e.g. univ3-lp-oracle, new ilk pip, ...)
   * [ ] Add New Addresses in the ChainLog
   * [ ] Bump ChainLog, accordingly with spec (`major`, `minor`, `patch`)
     * [ ] MAJOR -> New Vat